 Lisa graduated from the University of Massachusetts in Amherst with a BA in Political Science.
 She continued her education at New England School of Art & Design with a concentration in Graphic Design.
 She continues to explore her creative passion with studies in fine art and painting.
 Her artwork may be viewed on Facebook.

 Heather Tomkinson has been the bookkeeper of the Damianos Photography team since 2002.
 Her background is in Communications and Photography, and she previously worked in Boston for six years as a studio manager.
-Heather is a big fan of the fine art photography of Duane Michals and was lucky enough to meet him a few years ago.
+Heather is a big fan of the fine art photography of Duane Michals and was lucky enough to meet him.

 Recently, Heather graduated from the massage and bodywork program at the Kripalu Center for Yoga and Health, but she continues on as the keeper of the books because that is the dharma of her left brain.
 When not doing bookkeeping, massage or volunteer work for the Worcester Art Museum.
 Heather enjoys cooking, traveling, and rearranging the furniture in her tiny little home.